Lapin0t/phd-manuscript/main/03_substitution.typ

   that every function taking assignments as arguments respects their extensional equality.
 This is the case for $sub.sub$, for which $sub.sext$ is the corresponding congruence property.
-As in the previous chapter, we hide the rather large type of $sub.sext$ by liberally using the relational translation of type theory, denoted by the superscript $ar^rel.r$ #guil[Il manque une ref là, à Bernardy par exemple ?].
+As in the previous chapter, we hide the rather large type of $sub.sext$ by liberally using a form of relational translation of type theory, denoted by the superscript $ar^rel.r$ #guil[Il manque une ref là, à Bernardy par exemple ?].
 Explicitly, the type of $sub.sext$ unfolds as follows.